This article was first published on 21 July 2020 and updated with more information.

 #1 Low Cost

 Known for charging very competitive brokerage commissions and financing rates, Interactive Brokers claims to offer the lowest commissions and states that if an exchange provides a rebate, Interactive Brokers will pass on some or all of the savings directly back to clients.
+Its commission rates are also transparently listed on its website.

 For stocks and other securities listed in Singapore, there is a fixed brokerage commission of 0.08% of the trade value.
 There also does not appear to be a minimum brokerage fee which many other brokerages currently charge.